espressif/esp-idf/docs/en/contribute/documenting-code.rst

 For more in-depth documentation about `esp-docs` features please see the documentation at `esp-docs <https://docs.espressif.com/projects/esp-docs/en/latest/>`_.

-Wrap up
+Wrap Up
 -------

 We love good code that is doing cool things.
-We love it even better, if it is well documented, so we can quickly make it run and also do the cool things.
+We love it even better, if it is well-documented, so we can quickly make it run and also do the cool things.

 Go ahead, contribute your code and documentation!

 Related Documents
 -----------------